Asynchronous Transfer Mode: Types

 ATM can build virtual circuits and virtual paths either statically or dynamically.
 Static circuits (permanent virtual circuits or PVCs) or paths (permanent virtual paths or PVPs) require that the circuit is composed of a series of segments, one for each pair of interfaces through which it passes.

 PVPs and PVCs, though conceptually simple, require significant effort in large networks.
 They also do not support the re-routing of service in the event of a failure.
-Dynamically built PVPs (soft PVPs or SPVPs) and PVCs (soft PVCs or SPVCs), in contrast, are built by specifying the characteristics of the circuit (the service "contract") and the two endpoints.
+Dynamically built PVPs (soft PVPs or SPVPs) and PVCs (soft PVCs or SPVCs), in contrast, are built by specifying the characteristics of the circuit (the service contract) and the two endpoints.

-ATM networks create and remove switched virtual circuits (SVCs) on demand when requested by an end piece of equipment.
-One application for SVCs is to carry individual telephone calls when a network of telephone switches are inter-connected using ATM.
+ATM networks create and remove switched virtual circuits (SVCs) on demand when requested by an end station.
+One application for SVCs is to carry individual telephone calls when a network of telephone switches are interconnected using ATM.
 SVCs were also used in attempts to replace local area networks with ATM.

 Routing

-Most ATM networks supporting SPVPs, SPVCs, and SVCs use the Private Network Node Interface or the Private Network-to-Network Interface (PNNI) protocol to share topology information between switches and select a route through a network.
+Most ATM networks supporting SPVPs, SPVCs, and SVCs use the Private Network-to-Network Interface (PNNI) protocol to share topology information between switches and select a route through a network.
 PNNI is a link-state routing protocol like OSPF and IS-IS.
 PNNI also includes a very powerful route summarization mechanism to allow construction of very large networks, as well as a call admission control (CAC) algorithm which determines the availability of sufficient bandwidth on a proposed route through a network in order to satisfy the service requirements of a VC or VP.

 Traffic engineering

 Another key ATM concept involves the traffic contract.
 When an ATM circuit is set up each switch on the circuit is informed of the traffic class of the connection.

-ATM traffic contracts form part of the mechanism by which "quality of service" (QoS) is ensured.
+ATM traffic contracts form part of the mechanism by which quality of service (QoS) is ensured.
 There are four basic types (and several variants) which each have a set of parameters describing the connection.